 A QLAC stands for Qualified Longevity Annuity Contract.
 A QLAC is a new form of longevity annuity.
 A longevity annuity is an investment that you buy today and begins making payments to you later in your life, such as when you reach your 70s or 80s.
 The difference between a longevity annuity and a QLAC is that new government rules give QLACs more favorable tax treatment.

-You can now buy a QLAC with pre-tax money from your IRA or 401k, and you can hold them without taking Required Minimum Distributions (RMD) until age 85.
-A QLAC will reduce your income taxes.
+You can now buy a QLAC with pre-tax money from your IRA or 401k, and you can omit your QLAC from your Required Minimum Distributions calculations up until age 85.
+A QLAC may reduce your income taxes.

 Q. What is my RMD?

-Your Required Minimum Distribution is the amount of money you are required to withdraw each year from your IRA or 401k accounts once you reach age 70-1/2.
-The IRS makes you take this money out of your retirement accounts so it can finally tax that money.
-Up to age 70-1/2 you can let your IRA grow tax-free.
-Beginning at age 70-1/2 these annual required withdrawals are included in your taxable income.
+Your Required Minimum Distribution is the amount of money you are required to withdraw each year from your IRA or other pre-tax accounts once you reach RMD age.
+Since you were allowed to grow this money pre-tax during your working years, the IRS makes you take RMDs so they can finally tax this money during your retirement.
+Your RMD withdrawals are included in your taxable income.

 Q. What is a longevity annuity?

 A longevity annuity is a contract you buy from an insurance company.
-It provides you with monthly income payments that begin at a future date.
-When you buy the annuity, you set the start date for payments (these may be changed later) and the amounts of the payments are guaranteed by the insurer.
+It provides you with monthly income, often guaranteed for life, beginning at a future date.
+When you buy the annuity, you set the date you want your income to begin and the income amount is a contractual guarantee.